casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/dictionaries.md

 As a solution to this problem, the Casper platform provides the `Dictionary` feature, which allows users a more efficient and scalable means to aggregate data over time.

 In almost all cases, dictionaries are the better form of data storage.
-They allow greater flexibility in altering stored data at a lower cost. `NamedKeys` should be used mostly for access rights purposes.
+They allow greater flexibility in altering stored data at a lower cost.

 ## Seed URefs